-On July 1, 2015 a new law went into effect for all Nevada companies.
+A new law has gone into effect for all Nevada companies.
 This law changes Nevada’s fee and tax structure for corporations formed within the State.
-These changes now mean that the Nevada fees for incorporating or renewing an existing corporation have greatly increased, making it cost prohibitive for many businesses to remain there.
+These changes now mean that the Nevada fees for incorporating or renewing an existing corporation have greatly increased, making it cost-prohibitive for many businesses to remain there.
 It also adds a gross receipts tax for certain Nevada businesses.

 For more details go to this link – http://taxfoundation.org/article/nevada-approves-new-tax-business-gross-receipts